|

 technological marvel.
 But one should not allow technological change to mask the

-with each other that existed at the time of the founders.
+other that existed at the time of the founders.

 Whatever we may think about the founders as a group or as individuals or think